software-notebook/software-notebook.github.io/README.md

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+Please ensure the following:
-Please setup the latest node version ( v18.12.1).
+- Setup the latest node version ( v18.12.1).
 You can use nvm for node version management.
+- Configure the GIT_USER and GIT_PASS if you are using "npm run deployment" command

 ### Installation